 See you next month!

 Kristen Hazelton is an Oak Park, IL and Livermore, CA family, senior, and wedding photographer.
-Each month she documents her family’s adventures so you can get to know us better!
+Each month she documents her family’s adventures so you can get to know her better!
 You can view her portfolio here, or inquire about your own photoshoot here!